Appointed Resident Positions

 Time commitment for communication and meeting preparation: Approximately 25 hours a year

 Funding: Provided for CGHI Advisory Board Interim meeting attendance and Global Health Workshop attendance

 Notes: The resident member of the CGHII Advisory Board can only serve on the Board once.
 He/she is not eligible for re-election.

-NOTE: Applications for this position are being accepted.
+NOTE: Applications are being accepted for the 2016 term.
 Application deadline is September 8, 2015.